contember/docs/docs/schema/acl.md

 title: ACL rules
 ---

 Contember provides easy way to define access rules for your data by saying which role can access which field.
-Using this you can create complex rules across entity relations on a cell level.
+Using this you can create complex rules across entity relationships on a cell level.

 ## Operations